simioni/nest-pret/README.md

 # Models

 Model Classes serve as a 'single source of truth' for all modeled data.
-They are are used as the base for creating mongoose [schemas](https://mongoosejs.com/docs/typescript/schemas.html), but they are also used to create DTOs using [Mapped Types](https://docs.nestjs.com/openapi/mapped-types).
+They are used as an `Interface` to create the mongoose [schemas](https://mongoosejs.com/docs/typescript/schemas.html), but they are also used to create DTOs using [Mapped Types](https://docs.nestjs.com/openapi/mapped-types).

 The information on Model properties also defines input validation rules enforced when the model is expected in requests, and defines serialization rules when the model is send in responses.